cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Updates

+**2023/9/17**: Better image handling, lower memory usage.
+Changed how the noise is generated.

 **2023/9/15**: Huge code cleanup!
 I streamlined the node structure for a tidier workflow. **IMPORTANT** this is a breaking update, we don't need the dedicated clip vision encoder anymore.
 Please check the new included workflows.
 Also introduced the new `noise` option, see below for details.

 **2023/9/11**: The code has been rewritten to take advantage of the new ComfyUI updates regarding clip vision.
 Expect lower memory usage.